Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Facts about Pfaffian Functions

+if $f$ is strictly decreasing on $(R,\infty)$.
+Since $f$ is bounded, the right-hand side is finite in both cases.
+Thus $f$ has a finite limit in $+\infty$. \end{proof}

-\begin{lemma} A bounded Pfaffian function $f:\R \rightarrow \R$ has a bounded derivative. \end{lemma} \begin{proof} Since $f$, $f'$ and $f''$ are Pfaffian, by Proposition~\ref{corollary:zerospfaffian}, they have a finite number of zeros---if any of them are constant, then $f$ cannot be bounded.
+\begin{lemma} A bounded Pfaffian function $f:\R \rightarrow \R$ has a bounded derivative. \end{lemma} \begin{proof} By Lemma~\ref{lem:compositionPfaffian}, $f'$ and $f''$ are Pfaffian, because $f$ is so.
+Thus, by Proposition~\ref{corollary:zerospfaffian}, $f$, $f'$ and $f''$ have a finite number of zeros---if any of them are constant, then $f$ cannot be bounded.
 Hence there is $R>0$ such that all the zeros of $f$, $f'$ and $f''$ are inside $(-R,R)$.
 In this way, since $f'$ is bounded on any bounded interval, we only need to prove that $f'$ is bounded on $[R,\infty)$ and on $(-\infty,-R]$.
 Without loss of generality, we will focus on the former case.

 Assume, without loss of generality, after multiplying $f$ and the variable $X$ by $-1$ if necessary, that $f(R)>0$ and $f'(R)>0$.
 Now, we either have that $f''$ is positive or negative on the whole $[R,\infty)$, and so for all $x\in [R,\infty)$, $f'(x)\geq f'(R)>0$, if $f'$ positive, or $0<f'(x)\leq f(R)$, if $f'$ negative.
 In the first case, for $x\geq R$,